On Hypercomplex Networks: Materials and methods

 \subsection{Seeking for complexity}

-We can consider searching high complexity as optimization over a given domain, in the specific case of this work a considerably large space of possible reconfiguration of the network edges.
-As we seek for networks with maximum complexity, the complexity index $CI(\Gamma)$ of a network $\Gamma$, calculated at each optimization step, is adopted as the function to be maximized.
+It is interesting to approach our search for highly complex networks as an optimization taking place over a given domain, in the specific case of this work a considerably large space of possible reconfigurations of the network edges.
+As we seek for networks with maximum complexity, the complexity index $CI(G)$ of a network $G$, calculated at each optimization step, is adopted as the function to be maximized.
 The configuration space is explored through random incremental changes in the network topology.
-The approach to changing the connections is simply choosing an edge randomly (with uniform probability), delete the target node and perform rewiring also in uniformly random manner, not allowing self-loops, connections with nodes that are already neighbors, as well as the just disconnected target node.
+The approach to changing the connections consists of simply choosing an edge $(i,j)$ randomly (with uniform probability), deleting the $j$ node, and then connecting the node $i$ with another node also chosen with uniform probability while not allowing self-loops, connections with nodes that are already neighbors, as well as not leaving $j$ disconnected.

-Two optimization methods are being currently considered: \textit{gradient descent} and \textit{the same with simulated annealing}.
-In the first case, the complexity of the new graph is compared with the current.
-If the new configuration is larger, it becomes the current graph and the process is repeated.
+Gradient descent can be used to implement the sought optimization.
+The complexity of the new graph, $G_{t+1}$, is compared with the current one, $G_t$, as can be seen in Figure \ref{fig:hc_generation.pdf}.
+If the complexity of the new configuration is larger, it becomes the current graph and the process is repeated.
 Otherwise, the candidate configuration is ignored and the processing is repeated.
 Two stop conditions are set.
-The principal one is the number of new graphs that is accepted.
-The second is a security condition that limited the total number of iteration to avoid that the algorithm runs indefinitely when the maximum complexity is archived, corresponding to ten times the first condition.
+The principal one is the number of new graphs that are accepted.
+The second is aimed at limiting the total number of iterations in order to avoid that the algorithm runs indefinitely.
 The resulting networks are called \textit{hypercomplex networks} -- HCs.
+The algorithm, as well as the types of choices that can be made, are shown in Figure \ref{fig:hc_generation.pdf}